U.S. top court takes no action in Teva MS drug case

 The appeals court upheld some of nine patents involved in the drug, or parts of them, but declared several invalid, meaning patent protections expire this May instead of September 2015.

-The court was first scheduled to act on the case on March 10.
+The Supreme Court was first scheduled to act on the case on March 10.
 On Monday, the case was again absent from the list of cases on which the court took action.
 The court does not give reasons for why consideration of cases is delayed.